-Spokane City and County CoC boundaries include the geography within the County of Spokane, including incorporated cities and unincorporated areas.
+Spokane County and City of Spokane CoC boundaries include the geography within the County of Spokane, including incorporated cities and unincorporated areas.
 The CE covers this full geography by identifying access, standard assessments, and uniform referrals processes.

 E. Accessibility

 The CE system covers the entirety of Spokane County - which is the same geography as the CoC.
 The CE system is easily accessed for all participants.